ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-vdml/vdml-collaborative-economy-intro.md

 3. As a consumer, I would like to find suppliers offering stores/pools/capabilities based on the immediate requirements of the exchange (time, place, quantity and quality requirements) so that we can exchange value with each other.
 First let the user select the store definition, capability and/or pool definition they can select from.
 Then display a search screen providing inputs for date range, quantity and then quality ranges for each of the measures that are used to measure the performance of the selected store definition, capability and/or pool definition.

-4. As a consumer/supplier, I would like to exchange value with another in order to gain a benefit from the network There are two different contexts within which this could happen:
+4. As a Consumer, I would like to exchange value with a Supplier based on a very specific Store, Pool or Capability that it offers so that we can both gain value from the network.
-* within the context of a project.
-This context will be discussed in more details in other user stories, but the same lifecycle will be followed.
-* in an entirely isolated exchange based entirely on the Store/Pool/Capability selected.
-In these cases, the commodity is primary, but there will still be a Collaboration followed that, at the very least, involves the Supplier and the Consumer, but very possibly also a transport provider.
-Either way, it does seem more feasible that some collaboration is associated with every Store/Pool/Capability offering which is the only way that service can be utilized.
-Strictly speakin this Collaboration is a CapabilityMethod of the Owner of the Store/CapabilityOffer but in order to maximise CapabilityMethod reuse, we can configure the CapabilityMethod on the Definition object itself, and leverage inheritance to allow any Participant to offer it.
-Use the basic task form as a template.
-At the very least, this form needs to be associated with the Activity representing the exchange.
-Let the initiating user indicate which fields are non-negotiable, and potentially change this at any point.
-On persistence of the form, store the current state of the form as a persistent step in the process.

-Exchange Lifecycle:
-The following represents a set of user stories from the CFA approach.
+5. As a Consumer, I would like to initiate a project, possibly involving multiple Suppliers, so that we all can gain value from a network.

+6. As a Consumer, when initiating a project, I would like to fulfill the role of Project Custodian on the project, so that I can commence with planning activities.

+7. As a Consumer, when initiating a project, I would like to nominate a Project Custodian on the project, so that he/she can commence with planning activities.

+8. As a Participant, when participating in an isolated exchange or project, I would like my own activities and deliverables as well as the activities and deliverables of my collaborators to be measured so that such performance statistics can be used to find potential collaborators in future.

+4. As a participant, I would like to exchange value with another following an exchange process that maximizes the chances of success for both parties, yet offers the necessary flexibility to allow participants to withdraw gracefully.
+There are two different contexts within which participants would exchange value with each other:
+* In an isolated exchange
+* In a project.
+In both cases, the same Exchange Lifecycle will be followed, following the Conversation For Action approach which has is expected to maximise chances of success.
 The entire lifecycle is supported, but it is conceivable that in many different context, some of the steps need to be ommitted.
 As an example, a store could offer products at a certain price, and it is possible to determine the projected inventory level from available data up front.
 In such a scenario, when an isolated exchanged is started, the store could choose to skip straight to the "Accept Promise" step.
 The steps required can be configured at the Activity level.

 4.1.
-Request to Supplier(s)
-The Consumer sends a request to one or more potential Suppliers, detailing the time, location, cost, quantity and quality requirements of the request, along with additional data pertaining to the request.
+As a Consumer, I would like to submit a Request to (a) Supplier(s) The Consumer sends a request to one or more potential Suppliers, detailing the time, location, cost, quantity and quality requirements of the request, along with additional data pertaining to the request.
 4.2.
-Promise to Consumer
-The Supplier promises that he/she would be able to fulfil the request within time requirements, at the specificied location, meeting the cost, quantity and quality requirements.
+As a Supplier, I would like to promise to the Consumer that I will fulfill a request meeting the requested criteria The Supplier promises that he/she would be able to fulfil the request within time requirements, at the specificied location, meeting the cost, quantity and quality requirements.
 4.3.
-Counter to Consumer.
+As a Supplier, I would like to offer an alternative set of requirements to the Consumer.
 The Supplier indicates that the request would not be possible, but suggests alternative time requirements, location, cost, quantity and quality requirements.
 4.4.
-Counter to Supplier.
+As a Consumer, I would like to offer yet another alternative set of requirements to to Supplier.
 The Consumer indicates that the suggested counter would not suffice, but suggests alternative time requirements, location, cost, quantity and quality requirements.
 4.5.
-Withdraw from negotiation
-Either the Consumer or the Supplier can withdraw from the negotiation process 4.5.
-Accept Promise/Commit
+As a Participant, I would like to withdraw from the negotiation process Either the Consumer or the Supplier can withdraw from the negotiation process 4.5.
+As a Consumer, I would like to accept the promise made by the supplier and commit to fulfill my part of the exchange.
 The Consumer accepts the Supplier's promise, and commits to fulfill her/his part of the promise, which entails covering the cost (exchange value).
 4.6.
-Start
+As a Supplier, I would like to indicate that work has started on the fulfillment of a request.
 The supplier starts the process of fulfilling the request.
 4.7.
-Assert completion
+As a Supplier, I would like assert that I have fulfilled the request.
 The Supplier claims that the request has been fulfilled (work done, resource provided), specifying the time,location, cost,quantity and quality of the deliverable.
 4.8.
-Declare inadequate (Express dissatisfaction)
+As a consumer, I would like to declare that the request has been fulfilled inadequately and needs rework.
 The Consumer rejects the claim that the request has been fulfilled, specifying the deviations in the time,location, cost,quantity and quality of the deliverable from what was agreed to.
 4.9.
-Renege/Declare Dispute
-Either party can declare a Dispute, which would involve the risk of loosing deposits, non-payment etc.
+As a Participant, I would like to suggest new terms for the contract Either party can suggest new terms for the contract, specifying the suggested deviations in the time,location, cost,quantity and quality of the deliverable from what was agreed to.
+The other party can respond by specifying a different set of deviations
 4.10.
+As a Participant, I would like to reject new terms offered by the other party.
-Suggest new terms
+Either party can reject the new terms suggested.
-Either party can suggest new terms for the contract, specifying the suggested deviations in the time,location, cost,quantity and quality of the deliverable from what was agreed to.
-The other party can respond by specifying a different set of deviations
 4.11.
-Reject new terms
+As a Participant, I would like to declare a dispute and invoke the dispute resolution procedure with a arbitrator.
-Either party can reject the new terms suggested.
+Either party can declare a Dispute, which would involve the risk of loosing deposits, non-payment etc.
 4.12.
-Declare adequate (Express satisfaction)
-The Consumer declares that the deliverable met the criteria.
+As a Consumer I would like to declare that a request has been fulfilled adequately (Express satisfaction) The Consumer declares that the deliverable met the criteria.
 At this point, some additional information may be requested to contribute to the Supplier's reputation profile.
 All of this information is now stored, potentially in the BlockChain storage to make it available externally.

 5. As a project custodian, I would like to find suppliers for a single activity/pool/store on a project to maximise chances of success of the activity on the project.
 During planning, the user will start off from a specific Activity/SupplyingStore/SupplyingPool in the project which will therefore inform the Capability/StoreDefinition/PoolDefinition required in this context.
 There may also be additional requirements that will be available from the project context such as the date range within which it is required, as well as the location, and optionally the required performance limits on the Measures that are used to measure the specific Supplier's performance against the Capability/StoreDefinition/PoolDefinition.